Using baking soda baths for diaper rash in babies and infants is considered an effective remedy. The question is does it really work?

 Failure to follow these measurements may end in using excess baking soda, which through a process known as alkalosis, can be absorbed into the infant’s body via the skin.

 As mentioned above, diaper rash also referred to as diaper dermatitis can be treated using a bathe made from a combination of simple, low-cost organic baking soda and water.

 However, you may be interested in knowing the real cause of diaper rash.
 Well, here is the precise explanation.

 Diaper rash is simply a skin irritation and inflammation triggered by loose stools and urine, particularly in babies who have started consuming solid diets.

-In most cases, a majority of the affected population range between the ages of six months to 2 years.
+In most cases, a majority of the affected population range between the ages of six months and 2 years.

 Diaper dermatitis contributes to itchy skin burning and redness in the affected areas, especially in parts that rub against and come into contact with a diaper.

-This kind of baby rashes assumes different forms, including psoriasis, dermatitis, and other shapes like rashes triggered by certain conditions such as bullous impetigo, HIV, and syphilis.
+This kind of baby rash assumes different forms, including psoriasis, dermatitis, and other shapes like rashes triggered by certain conditions such as bullous impetigo, HIV, and syphilis.

 Ordinarily, most diaper rashes come from babies frequently soiling diapers without being changed on time.
 The fact that human waste is acidic in nature, allows yeast and bacteria to thrive leading to skin irritation.